Contact Professor Andrew Shortland

 - Auction houses (Bonhams, Sothebys, Chrisities)

-- The Ministry of Defence, various military units
+- The Ministry of Defence, government departments and various military units

 Articles In Journals

-- Shortland A & Shortland A (2019) Governance under the shadow of the law: trading high value fine art, Public Choice, Available online 20 September.
+- Shortland A & Shortland A (2020) Governance under the shadow of the law: trading high value fine art, Public Choice, 184 (July).

 - Van Ham-Meert A, Dillis S, Blomme A, Cahill N, Claeys P, Elsen J, Eremin K, Gerdes A, Steuwe C, Roeffaers M, Shortland A & Degryse P (2019) A unique recipe for glass beads at Iron Age Sardis, Journal of Archaeological Science, 108 (August) Article No. 104974.